Ashley Graham Proves Haters Wrong With Latest Workout Photos

 “Wow I’m a huge fan of Ashley Graham now, previously I had thought she was a plus size model content with being overweight, but respect for putting in the work!”

-Graham’s followers brought up the fact some plus-size models advocate body acceptance— even if it comes at a negative cost to their health— but not this model.
+Graham’s followers brought up the fact some plus-size models advocate body acceptance — even if it comes at a negative cost to their health — but not this model.
 While Ashley promotes embracing one’s body and curves, she obviously puts a lot of emphasis on her well-being as well.

 Sure, Graham shows off her stretch marks and cellulite, which makes her one of the most popular body-positivity advocates today, but she does so while also promoting living an active lifestyle.
-Ashley is proof women can lead a healthy lifestyle while also embracing their bodies and ‘imperfections.’
+Ashley is proof women can lead a healthy lifestyle while also embracing their bodies and “imperfections.”

 Fox News quoted Ashley as she discussed learning to love her body during a recent interview.
 Graham admitted she hasn’t always been so confident when it comes to her now famous curves.